Thai startup Pomelo pivots to fashion tech platform amid pandemic

 Its B2B service has drawn brands like Levi’s as customers.

-The startup has raised a total of $83 million from investors including Thailand's largest retailer Central Group and competes with companies like Japan’s Fast Fashion Co Ltd. (9983.T)’s Uniqlo.
+The startup has raised a total of $83 million from investors including Thailand’s largest retailer Central Group and competes with companies like Japan’s Fast Fashion Co Ltd.’s Uniqlo.

 Retailers are accelerating digitisation due to the pandemic, creating demand for the service, he said.